 Who we are

-Indo Coral Conservation is a small, grassroots marine conservation team focused on doing the work—day in, day out—with care, consistency, and purpose.
+Indo Coral Conservation is a small, grassroots marine conservation team focused on doing the work, day in and day out, with care, consistency, and purpose.
 We’re not here for flashy images or trendy slogans.

 We believe actions speak louder than words.
 Our mission is to contribute meaningfully to coral reef restoration in North Lombok and to support our local community through education and engagement.
 By involving visitors in our efforts and promoting responsible tourism in the Gili Islands, we hope to spark curiosity and a deeper appreciation for Indonesia’s marine ecosystems.